Gitechnolo/biotechproject/README.md

 [Deutsch 🇩🇪](README.de.md) |
 [Português (BR) 🇧🇷](README.pt-br.md)

-> 🌍 *"Welcome everyone.
-We don’t speak all languages, but we speak the same one: collaboration."*
+> 🌍 *"We don't all speak the same languages, but we speak the same language: collaboration."*
-> English is not a barrier — it’s a bridge.
+> English is not a barrier — it's a bridge.
-> 🔹 To contribute or learn about project guidelines, visit the main files in English:
+> 🔹 To contribute or review project guidelines, visit the main English files:
 > - [Contributing Guidelines](CONTRIBUTING.md)
 > - [Code of Conduct](CODE_OF_CONDUCT.md)
-> Using English fosters international collaboration.
+> Using English supports international collaboration.

-**An open-source project uniting science, health, and web technology.**
+**An open source project that unites science, health, and web technology.**
 Where biotechnology meets code to build digital tools for research and innovation.

 ![License](https://img.shields.io/github/license/Gitechnolo/biotechproject)